-Janet spends most of her day teaching the parents of hurt and well children and helping them to discover the vast potential of their babies and their own potential as teachers and a valued IAHP staff member.
+Janet spends most of her day teaching the parents of hurt and well children and helping them to discover the vast potential of their babies and their own potential as teachers.

 Susan Aisen, Director, The Institute for the Achievement of Intellectual Excellence

-She is a principal lecturer in the “How to Multiply Your Baby Your Baby’s Intelligence” course which has been presented since 1978 to parents the world over.
-She teaches parents in how to enhance the growth and development of the brain through intellectual growth specifically in reading, mathematics, and encyclopedic knowledge, She also teaches parents how to do an evaluation of their child using The Institutes Developmental Profile.
+She is a principal lecturer in the “How To Multiply Your Baby’s Intelligence” course, which has been presented since 1978 to parents the world over.
+She teaches parents how to enhance the growth and development of the brain through intellectual growth, specifically in reading, mathematics, and encyclopedic knowledge.
+She also teaches parents how to do an evaluation of their child using The Institutes Developmental Profile.

-Ms. Aisen is also a principal lecturer in the “What to Do About Your Brain Injured Child” course.
-She teaches parents of brain injured children how to evaluate their children neurologically and how to create an effective program of sensory stimulation to enhance seeing, hearing, tactility.
+Ms. Aisen is also a principal lecturer in the “What To Do About Your Brain-Injured Child” course.
+She teaches parents of brain-injured children how to evaluate their children neurologically and how to create an effective program of sensory stimulation to enhance seeing, hearing, and tactility.